The Selangor Times – 24 Feb 2012

 By Basil Foo

-Residents protesting the removal of the road barrier
+Residents protesting the removal of the road barrier along Jalan SS20/17 on Jan 12. |

 “Certain areas can (set up barriers), and certain areas can’t.
 People are putting it up everywhere, why pick on us?” asked SS20 resident Datuk Dr Vincent Ng.